frittna/Crypto_Coin_Ticker/README.md

 ![](preview/IMG_1.jpg)

-Crypto Currency Ticker with 24 candlesticks chart for M5Stack - receiving WiFi data from Binance API/Websocket_v3
+Crypto Currency Ticker with 24 candlesticks chart for M5Stack - receiving WiFi data from Binance API/Websocket_v3 Bitcoin, Ethereum, Litecoin, etc... show the currency you want from Binanace

 the Ticker shows a 24 candles chart, LO/HI values, volume as line and date and time (time.nist.gov timeserver), price is reloading every 2 seconds